 - If the letter combinations are not a real word, put them back in the "ocean" (on the carpet).

 Independent working time(10 minutes)

 - Give your students the sea-themed Write and Draw Sight Words worksheets to complete.

-- Support: Focus on sight words instead of rhymes for the duration of the lesson.
+- Focus on sight words instead of rhymes for the duration of the lesson.

-- Track the high frequency words that students identify correctly.
+- Track the high frequency words that students read correctly.

 - Ask your students to identify words that rhyme with the sight words.